-The graph set forth below compares the cumulative shareholder return on our common stock between January 28, 2012, and January 28, 2017, to the cumulative return of (i) the S&P 500 Index and (ii) the S&P 500 Apparel, Accessories, and Luxury Goods Index over the same period.
-This graph assumes an initial investment of \$100 on January 28, 2012, in our common stock, the S&P 500 Index, and the S&P 500 Apparel, Accessories, and Luxury Goods Index and assumes the reinvestment of dividends, if any.
+The graph set forth below compares the cumulative shareholder return on our common stock between February 2, 2013, and February 3, 2018, to the cumulative return of (i) the S&P 500 Index and (ii) the S&P 500 Apparel, Accessories, and Luxury Goods Index over the same period.
+This graph assumes an initial investment of \$100 on February 2, 2013, in our common stock, the S&P 500 Index, and the S&P 500 Apparel, Accessories, and Luxury Goods Index and assumes the reinvestment of dividends, if any.

 The comparisons shown in the graph below are based on historical data.
 We caution that the stock price performance presented in the graph below is not necessarily indicative of, nor is it intended to forecast, the potential future performance of our common stock.
-Information used in the graph was obtained from The NASDAQ Stock Market website; we do not assume responsibility for any errors or omissions in such information.
+Information used in the graph was obtained from The NASDAQ Stock Market website.
+As such, although we believe the information to be accurate, we cannot assure you of its accuracy.